Website icon Xpert.Digital

-Switch to english version
+Switch to English version

 Renewable energies driven by strong winds

-Net electricity production from nuclear power plants was approximately 30.1 TWh in the first half of 2020, a decrease of 12.9 percent compared to the previous year's level (34.6 TWh).
-Lignite power plants produced around 33.6 TWh net.
-That is 19.1 TWh or 36.3 percent less than in the first half of 2019.
-Net production from hard coal-fired power plants fell by 46 percent to just 14.4 TWh.
-The sharp decline is due to the increased costs for CO₂ certificates, which averaged 21.91 euros per tonne of CO₂, and the sharp fall in the day-ahead exchange electricity price of an average of 22.94 euros/MWh (compared to 36.83 euros/MWh in 2019).
-With emissions of around 1 tonne of CO₂ per megawatt hour of coal-fired power generated, coal-fired power plants were no longer economically viable.
+Net electricity production from nuclear power plants in the first half of 2020 was approximately 30.1 TWh, a decrease of 12.9 percent compared to the same period of the previous year (34.6 TWh).
+Lignite-fired power plants produced approximately 33.6 TWh net, which is 19.1 TWh, or 36.3 percent, less than in the first half of 2019.
+Net production from hard coal-fired power plants plummeted by 46 percent to just 14.4 TWh.
+This sharp decline is due to the increased costs of CO₂ certificates, which averaged €21.91 per ton of CO₂, and the significantly lower day-ahead electricity price on the exchange, averaging €22.94/MWh (compared to €36.83/MWh in 2019).
+With emissions of approximately 1 ton of CO₂ per megawatt hour of coal-fired electricity generated, the economic viability of coal-fired power plants was hardly guaranteed anymore.

-Since the price of natural gas halved in the same period (8.03 euros/MWh instead of 16.38 euros in 2019) and natural gas power plants have lower CO₂ certificate costs, a “fuel switch” from coal to natural gas took place.
+Since the price of natural gas halved during the same period (8.03 euros/MWh instead of 16.38 euros in 2019) and natural gas power plants have lower CO₂ certificate costs, a "fuel switch" from coal to natural gas took place.

 Share of renewable energies in net electricity generation 2002 – 2020